 #6: The Teddy Bear Cut — Round Face, Big Heart

-Okay, this one?
-This is the cut I text my sister about every time I see it on a morkie.
+Okay, this is the one I text my sister every time I see it on a morkie.

-Look at that face.
-It’s literally a stuffed animal that learned to beg for treats.
+Look at that face… it’s literally the face of a stuffed animal who learned to beg for treats.

-The Teddy Bear Cut keeps the fur trimmed to about 1–1.5 inches all over the body, then rounds everything out around the face — especially the cheeks and ears.
-The groomer uses blending shears (not straight scissors) to soften any harsh lines, which is what gives it that cloud-like shape.
-The coat here reads as a warm golden-tan, which means this pup’s black-and-tan morkie coloring has been evened out slightly through the trim angle alone.
+The Teddy Bear Cut keeps the fur about 1-1.5 inches all over the body and rounds everything out around the face, especially the cheeks and ears.
+The groomer uses blending shears (not straight scissors) to soften harsh lines to give it the cloud-like shape.
+The coat in this picture is a warm golden-tan, which means his black and tan morkie coloring has been evened out slightly by the angle of the cut.

 📸 Photo credit: Instagram @moose__themorkie